-During the period of their suspension, students serving out-of-school suspensions are not permitted on campus except to attend a student/parent/administrator conference.
+During the period of their suspension, students serving out-of-school suspensions shall not be permitted on campus except to attend a student/parent/administrator conference.

-During the period of their suspension, students serving in-school suspension shall not attend or participate in any school-sponsored activities during the imposed suspension.
+During the period of their suspension, students serving in-school suspension shall attend any school-sponsored activities during the imposed suspension nor shall the student participate in any school-sponsored activities.

-Suspensions initiated by the principal or his/her designee may be appealed to the Superintendent, but not to the Board.
+Suspensions initiated by the principal or hislher designee may be appealed to the Superintendent, but not to the Board.